wheelerlaw/firefoxdev/README.md

 ### Installation

-To use this, download the `.deb` from the Releases section of this repo, or run the following commands:
+To use this, download the `.deb` from the Releases section of this repo, or run the following commands (assuming you have `jq` installed):

 ```
 curl -fsSL "https://api.github.com/repos/wheelerlaw/firefoxdev/releases/latest" | jq '.assets[0].browser_download_url' | xargs curl -OL